espocrm/documentation/docs/administration/troubleshooting.md

 Full error message: *General error: 1116 Too many tables; MySQL can only use 61 tables in a join*.

+Any of the following actions may solve the problem.

 1. Remove unused many-to-one and one-to-one relationships (if you have such).
 2. Disable link-multiple for some many-to-many relationships of the problem entity type.
 3. Set `noJoin` parameter (to `true`) for some *belongsTo* links.
 [Example](https://github.com/espocrm/espocrm/blob/7.2.7/application/Espo/Modules/Crm/Resources/metadata/entityDefs/Campaign.json#L269).